Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 The Code of Practice clearly acknowledges the importance allocated to the class teacher.
 Subject teachers will support your child by;

-The SENCO is Mrs Anne Herron.
+The SENDco is Mrs Lindsey Wilson.

 The Inclusion Co-ordinator is Miss Kirsty Monahan

-The SENCO plays a crucial role in the school’s SEN provision and is supported with the day to day management of the SEND department by the Inclusion Co-ordinator.
+The SENDco plays a crucial role in the school’s SEN provision and is supported with the day to day management of the SEND department by the Inclusion Co-ordinator.
 They will support your child by;

 The Governing Body’s responsibilities to pupils with SEN include: